BEGINNERS GUIDE TO BOWFISHING

 Bowfishing for BowFin

-making them easy to spot and target.
-They regularly surface for air, so you can target them from both
+them easy to spot and target.
+They regularly surface for air, so you can target them from both land, and on

 What Do I Need To Do To Start Bowfishing?

-on a regular basis.
+regular basis.
 With all the fish, what the heck do you do with it?
-First of all, try to only catch what
+First of all, try to only catch what you plan to

-you plan to eat, so you don’t waste the fish.
-It’s important not to be wasteful when it comes to any fish or
+eat, so you don’t waste the fish.
+It’s important not to be wasteful when it comes to any fish or game.
+Some of

-fish that you can target do taste amaing, so you won’t be disappointed.
-If you do target a fish that isn’t
+that you can target do taste amaing, so you won’t be disappointed.
+If you do target a fish that isn’t good

-good tasting to you, there are things that you can do, so that you can target the fish, but also make sure
+tasting to you, there are things that you can do, so that you can target the fish, but also make sure the fish

-the fish does not go to waste.
-Do not just throw them away, especially in public trash cans where other
+does not go to waste.
+Do not just throw them away, especially in public trash cans where other people have

 A list of things that you can do with any fish that you don’t like to eat is shown below: